 AHC 14301 Medical Terminology II (1 sem. hr.)
 This course is the completion of AHC 13303 Medical Terminology I, which covers the medical language which is used in many areas of medicine.
 Medical terms are formed and analyzed.
 Abbreviations are studied.
 Medical terms regarding body structure, procedures, disease treatment, physical assessment, diagnostic imaging, and laboratory tests and values are examined to provide a fundamental understanding of the medical language.
 Prerequisite: AHC 13303, Medical Terminology I, passed with a grade of "C" or higher.
 One-hour lecture.
 Course fee required.
 (Fall, Spring)

 AHC 20303 ICD Coding (3 sem. hrs.).
 This course offers the student an overview of the widely used classification system (International Classification of Diseases) for medical coding, classifying, and identifying patient diseases and procedures in the United States.
 Medical coding systems transform verbal medical descriptions of patient diseases and procedures into numbers that are communicated electronically.
 The student will use the most current version of ICD coding that serves all healthcare stakeholders including physicians, hospitals, long-term care and outpatient facilities.
 Special emphasis is on abstracting ICD codes from source documents.
-Prerequisites: PHT 12103 and PHT 12203 Applied Science for HRC I & II, AHC 13303 and AHC 14301 Medical Terminology I & II.
 Course fee required.
 (Fall)

 AHC 21203 CPT Coding (3 sem. hrs.).
 This course offers the student an overview of a coding system developed by the American Medical Association (AMA) to convert widely accepted, uniform descriptions of medical, surgical, and diagnostic services rendered by health care providers into five-digit numeric codes.
 These codes enable health care providers to communicate both effectively and efficiently with third-party payers about the procedures and services provided to patients.
-Prerequisites: AHC 20303 ICD Coding, PHT 12103 and PHT 12203 Applied Science for HRC I & II, AHC 13303 and AHC 14301 Medical Terminology I & II.
-Three hours lecture.
+Prerequisites: AHC 20303 ICD Coding, Three hours lecture.
 (Spring)

 AHC 22203 Healthcare Reimbursement (3 sem. hrs.).
 This course will give the student thorough instruction in all aspects of medical insurance, including plan options, payer requirements, state and federal regulations, abstracting of source documents, accurate completion of claims, and coding diagnoses and procedures/services.
-Prerequisites: AHC 20303 ICD Coding, PHT 12103 and PHT 12203 Applied Science for HRC I & II, AHC 13303 and AHC 14301 Medical Terminology I & II.
-Three hours lecture.
 (Fall)

 AHC 22403 Pharmacology and the Human Body (3 sem. hrs.).
 This course provides a knowledge base in basic concepts of pharmacology and drugs relevant to radiography and sonography practices.
 The administration of diagnostic contrast agents and intravenous medications related to radiologic and diagnostic medical sonography procedures are covered in this course.
 In addition, this course establishes a knowledge base of the human body systems.
-Prerequisites: BIO 10104 Principles of Human Anatomy & Physiology I. Three hours lecture.
+Prerequisites: BIO 10104 Principles of Human Anatomy & Physiology I or BIO 11204 Essentials of Anatomy & Physiology.
+Three hours lecture.
 Course fee required.
 (Spring)